 OBJECTIVE

-Students will be able to observe the phases of the moon, and recognize the ideal times for various garden tasks.
+Students will be able to make connection between gardening and the phases of the moon

 ESSENTIAL QUESTIONS

-How is the moon connected to the garden?
+How are the moon and the garden connected?

 MATERIALS NEEDED